Catastrophic battles and brutal failures: The first few months of World War One

 The First Battle of Ypres

-Ultimately, the Allies were ultimately able to drive back the German advance, but both sides took heavy casualties.
+Ultimately, the Allies were able to drive back the German advance, but both sides took heavy casualties.

 This would be the last time in the war where vast armies moved in rapid advances across open ground.